o20021106/MessageApp/README.md

 features

+1. react for client side, node.js/express for server, mongodb/mongoose(mlab) for database, cloudinary for image storage, and heroku for deployment.

-1. socket.io for instant messaging between users
+2. socket.io for instant messaging between users

-2. geolocation to sort and display nearby users
+3. geolocation to sort and display nearby users

-3. server side rendering
+4. server side rendering

-4. jwt token for authentication
+5. jwt token for authentication

-5. fetch to handle http requests to server.
+6. fetch to handle http requests to server.